libbyshoop/database-book/_sources/13MatchJoin/05DifferentBase_M_1_3.rst

     3. Find each Aspiration with its skill data where the aspiredProficiency is equal to the maxProficiency of that skill.

 For these next queries, let's branch out to other relations.
-Pull out your copy of :download:`the Small Creature Database Schema<smallCreatureDB_LDS.pdf>` to work on these.
+Pull out your copy of :download:`the Small Creature Database Schema<../img/smallCreatureDB_LDS.pdf>` to work on these.
 Practice the steps for decision making with these queries, as was used in the logic described above:

 1. These are all different bases for the two input relations.
 2. Is it a M-1 relationship, and if so, which relation is the many end?